Skip to main content

 MetriCal will output several tables before running the full calibration.
 Many of these tables can help determine how useful a dataset will be for calibration.
 When the --interactive flag is used during a metrical calibrate run, the process will pause completely and wait for user feedback before running the calibration itself.

-Frames With Detections
+With Detections

 This table shows the

-• Total observation count from a camera component
+• Total observation count from all components

 • The total observation count after motion filtering (if set), out of the total observation count